samscam/clocklet/README.md

 1) Install `esptool`

-On MacOS this can be done with homebrew: `brew install esptool` On Linuxes it's probably available from `apt-get install esptool` or whatever package manager you're using.
+On MacOS this can be done with homebrew: `brew install esptool` On Linuxes it's probably available from `apt install esptool` or whatever package manager you're using.

 2) Download the bin file of the firmware image you want from the releases section on here.